TLCFEM/suanPan-manual/docs/Example/Structural/Dynamics/multi-support-excitation.md

 It shall be noted that since rigid body motions are present when excitations are applied to the supports, the relative displacement needs to be obtained by computing the difference between displacements of target DoF and support.

+All time integration methods are implemented in such a way that both ways of applying excitations would yield the same results if they are equivalent theoretically.
+This is done by applying algorithm-aware conversion among displacement, velocity and acceleration excitations.